patrickarmengol/mysite/content/posts/threat-intelligence.md

 ## Indicators of Compromise

-IOCs are a form of TI.
+IOCs are a form of TI output.
 Types of IOCs include:
 - IP addresses
 - domains
 - file names
 - file hashes
 - registry entries
+- patterns in network traffic

 ## Intelligence Process Models